-3. Bachelor of Laws with Honours (LLB (Hons))
+3. Bachelor of Laws with Honours

 - (a) The Degree of Bachelor of Laws may be awarded with Honours, which may be of the First Class or Second Class (Division 1 or 2). - (b) A candidate for Honours shall comply with the requirements of Regulation 1 and be credited with the courses in Group C of the Schedule to this degree. - (c) Entry into the Honours programme is by selection after completion of at least three Group A courses at 200 or 300-level.
-To be selected for the Honours programme a candidate must have attained a satisfactory standard in all completed LAWS courses above 100-level. - (d) A candidate for the degree with Honours must normally complete the Honours degree requirements within two years of entering the Honours programme, or three years if a part-time student or if concurrently enrolled for another degree. - (e) The grade of Honours shall be determined by the School of Law's Board of Examiners.
-Performance in any courses substituted or cross-credited for Group B courses under Regulation 6(b) shall not be taken into account in determining the class of Honours - (f) Continued enrolment in the Honours programme may be refused if a candidate fails to maintain the academic standard required for Honours.
+To be selected for the Honours programme a candidate must have attained a satisfactory standard in all completed LAWS courses above 100-level. - (d) A candidate for the degree with Honours must complete the Honours requirements within two years of becoming eligible to enter the Honours programme, or within three years if concurrently enrolled for another degree. - (e) In special circumstances or when the candidate is a part-time student the Dean of Law may extend the period within which a candidate may remain eligible for the award of Honours. - (f) The grade of Honours shall be determined by the School of Law's Board of Examiners.
+Performance in any courses substituted or cross-credited for Group B courses under Regulation 6(b) shall not be taken into account in determining the class of Honours. - (g) Continued enrolment in the Honours programme may be refused if a candidate fails to maintain the academic standard required for Honours.